fresher96/Face-Tracking-in-Video-Stream/README.md

 Accepted extensions: `.jpg`, `.jpeg`, `.png`.
 Image name will be considered as the person's name.

 - Face(id, embedding)
 JSON file that stores faces' embeddings.
 If this file is empty, run `runipy images2embeddings.ipynb`.

 - Person(id, face_id, name)
-JSON file that people's information with their corresponding faces.
+JSON file of people's information with their corresponding faces.
 If this file is empty, run `runipy images2embeddings.ipynb`.

 - Presence(id, face_id, person_id, name, timestamp_first, timestamp_last)
 CSV file that stores presence information in the input video stream.

 - Demo
-A directory that contains `presence.csv` output for some demo samples.
+A directory that contains `Presence.csv` output for some demo samples.

 ## Configurations